HazzelNat/HazzelNat/README.md

 📌**ABOUT** <br>

 Hello, my name is Hazzel Nathaniel Wu.
-Student of Binus University Bandung in School of Computer Science, mainly learning game development and predominantly use Unity as a game engine
+Student of Binus University Bandung in School of Computer Science, mainly learning game development and predominantly use Unity as my main game engine.
 <br>

 📩**E-mail**<br>